 This page is for prefab memories, stories and photos.
-We ask for your patience while we upload the many files to this new website.
+We ask for your patience while we upload the many image, sound and video files to this new website.

 Please read our blog posts on various topics, from the history of prefab manufacturers, prefabs in France, how we go about mapping the prefabs, the difficulty politicians in the mid 1940s had in grasping the prefabs concept and many more.

 We lost our good friend and prefab volunteer Ted Carter in February 2017.
 Here he is in his Excalibur Estate prefab surrounded by his beloved vintage radios, that he repaired and cherished.
 Read our tribute to him on our blog post and in the latest edition of the Prefab Post which is dedicated to the Excalibur Estate.
 Read Brian Clare’s memories of growing up at 17 Meliot Road, which later became the home of the Prefab Museum.

 Prefab memories on film and sound

 In the meantime why not watch and listen to the video interviews we have made?
 Click on the photos to watch or visit the Watch and Listen page to view more.
 Listen to Allen and Judith talk about their prefab memories of Farnham in Surrey.

 It will be a work in progress as we collect and share more memories during our Moving Prefab events and exploration.
 Please send us your memories, we love to hear about them!
 Contact us via email email@example.com, leave a comment on our blog posts or if you are on Facebook or Twitter let us know there.
 As we edit the many oral histories we have recorded we will make them available here.

 Eva contacted us via email in early August 2016, after looking at our map.